MonaSolutions/librtmfp/README.md

 - You must install first librtmp and libspeex developer versions (-dev or -devel)
 - You can remove --enable-debug if you doesn't want to debug ffmpeg
+- Install SDL-devel (or libsdl-dev) if you want to compile ffplay

 #### How to install librtmp and libspeex developer versions?